cryptocracy/dapparatus/README.md

 and may just require installation of another **npm** or **brew** or **apt** package, then retry the command.

-Runtimes are created in the `dist` directory under the `electron-node-red` project.
+Runtimes are created in the `dist` directory under the project directory.

 ### Building for other platforms